 linkHotkey setup

+The fastest way is to use the command palette (Cmd-Shift-P) and type "shortcut" then pick "Preferences: Keyboard Shortcuts".
 The slowest way to get to hotkey is by hovering "Code" menu then "Settings" and "Keyboard Shortcuts".

-Map best file open dialog to Cmd-O. Open "Keyboard Shortcuts" and look up "Go to file" and double click the "Keybinding" column to enter Cmd-O. You may need to click the link to "X existing commands has this hotkey" if there is a conflict that prevents your new mapping from focusing the "Go to file" dialog.
+File open dialog to Cmd-O. Open "Keyboard Shortcuts" and look up "Go to file" and double click the "Keybinding" column to enter Cmd-O. You may need to click the link to "X existing commands has this hotkey" if there is a conflict that prevents your new mapping from focusing the "Go to file" dialog.
 It should go here.

 Map word jumping.
 I like to have word move mapped to Ctrl-Arrow instead of Option/Alt-Arrow.
 This requires changing some of the hotkeys around.